jaychowjingjie/JHUISI-capstone-research-bio-inspired-cybersecurity/README.md

 # JHUISI_capstone_research
-Working with Dr. Lanier A. Watkins at JHUAPL, Kevin Hamilton and James Ballard at JHUISI on bio-inspired firewalls and firewalls research
+Working with Dr. Lanier A. Watkins at JHUISI/APL, Kevin Hamilton and James Ballard on bio-inspired firewalls and firewalls research